pratikzinzala1/green-mart/README.md

 Customize the app's design and functionality to meet your specific needs.
 ## 😀 If you liked the app, Please give it a ⭐ and fork the repository. 🤚🏻

+## 📧 Contact
+If you have any questions or suggestions, please feel free to contact us at [email address].
+We would love to hear from you and help you in any way we can.